tvtaerum/mapCOVID_USA/README.md

 ### COVID distribution by counties in the USA

-At a certain point you may have wished to post maps of the county by county distribution of SARS-CoV-2.
+At a certain point you may wish to post maps of the county by county distribution of SARS-CoV-2.
 It may have seemed like an easy task.
-Create shape files for U.S. counties from https://www.arcgis.com/home/, decorate with detailed informations such as waterbodies from https://hub.arcgis.com/datasets/esri::usa-detailed-water-bodies, get the latest COVID-19 data from https://github.com/CSSEGISandData/COVID-19, download the latest census information from https://www2.census.gov/geo/tiger/TIGER2019/ in order to adjust data for populations density, add additional information about landmarks from https://hub.arcgis.com/datasets/esri::usa-detailed-water-bodies, and transform the results as html files.
+Create shape files for U.S. counties from https://www.arcgis.com/home/, decorate with detailed informations such as waterbodies from https://hub.arcgis.com/datasets/esri::usa-detailed-water-bodies, get the latest COVID-19 data from https://github.com/CSSEGISandData/COVID-19, download the latest census information from https://www2.census.gov/geo/tiger/TIGER2019/ in order to adjust data for information such as populations density, add additional information about landmarks from https://hub.arcgis.com/datasets/esri::usa-detailed-water-bodies, and transform the results to html files.
 What could be easier?
-Yes, there are sites on the Internet which will do this for you for free (although you are given hundreds of opportunties to sign up with money).
-However, you must always be connected to the Internet and you must always use someone's software that might not do what you want it to do.
-So, you want to do this on your own?
+Yes, there are sites on the Internet which will do this for you for free (although you are given hundreds of opportunties to sign up and contribute money).
+For this to work, you must always be connected to the Internet and you must always use someone's software that might not do what you want it to do.
+What if you want to do this on your own?

 We will describe:<ol type="1">
 	<li>where you can get files and data</li>
 	<ol type="a">
+		<li>Everything that's free:  https://freegisdata.rtwilson.com/</li>
-		<li>Hopkins novel coronavirus data</li>
+		<li>Hopkins novel coronavirus data:  https://github.com/CSSEGISandData/COVID-19</li>
 		<li>arcgis map coordinates</li>
 		<li>add additional information about landmarks</li>
 		<li>census information